 The question of price

-So you can give them at Christmas
+So you can give them away for Christmas

-As you may have noticed - and as I explained to you last year - apart from luxury, brands are not rushing to use deer leather, as it is a material as magnificent as it is expensive.
+As you may have noticed - and as I explained to you last year - apart from luxury, brands are not rushing to use deer leather, as it is a material that is as magnificent as it is expensive.

-Thanks to our economic model without intermediaries, we are very proud to offer these gloves below 130€, something very rare on the French market, especially for an almost artisanal Italian manufacturing and a cashmere lining.
-It took a special effort but we wanted you to be able to put them under the tree this holiday season.
+Thanks to our business model without intermediaries, we are very proud to offer these gloves under the 130€ mark, something very rare on the French market, especially for an almost artisanal Italian production and a cashmere lining.
+It required a special effort from us but we wanted you to be able to put them under the tree during this holiday season.

 How to get our new parts?